All The Types of Editing Your Book Needs (With Examples)

 [Note from the editor]: This scene of Peter’s funeral should be placed at the start of Chapter 14 in order to drive home the shocking revelation of Peter’s death.
 Its current placement at the end of Chapter 15 is not as effective because by this point we already know that Peter has died in the war.

-Stage 3: Line Editing
+A. Line Editing

 Line editing, also known as stylistic editing, is the kind of editing that takes your manuscript from the “big-picture” level to the “line-by-line” level.
-In this stage, the editor is not focused on scenes and plots, but rather on your writing style.
+In this type, the editor is not focused on scenes and plots, but rather on your writing style.

 Note, however, that this is not the kind of editing that looks at mechanical errors (i.e. errors in spelling, grammar, and capitalization), but rather the kind that considers diction and syntax.
 The main purpose of a line edit is to look at how each line flows to the next.
 In other words, it focuses on how to make your work read in the best way, pointing out any sentences that need tightening, or any vocabulary that needs replacing.

-Example of Line Editing:
+Example of Line Editing

 Let’s look at this scene in which our protagonist Hana is describing the setting outside her apartment.